Control strategies for magnetized plasma: a polar coordinates framework: Numerical experiments: Diocotron instability

 We now test the effectiveness of the control strategies proposed in the previous section.
 We set $B(t,\rr)$ as in \eqref{eq:Bk_strategy1}-\eqref{eq:Bk_strategy2_interp} with $\alpha_\emph{r} = 100$, $\alpha_\emph{v} = 5$, $\beta_\emph{r} = 10$, $\beta_\emph{v} = 5$, $\gamma=10^{-4}$, $M=100$ and assuming the control takes piecewise constant values on a grid with $N_c=4$ horizontal cell in the $r-\theta$ plane.
 Figure \ref{fig:strategy1}-\ref{fig:strategy2} show three snapshots of the dynamics at time $t=50$, $t=125$ and $t=250$, referred to the strategy one and two respectively.
 In the first row we plot the results in polar coordinates, while in the second row in cartesian coordinates.

-Both strategies effectively control the system dynamics, as confirmed by Figure \ref{fig:energy}, which depicts the evolution of the thermal energy at the boundaries over time.
+Both strategies effectively control the system dynamics, as confirmed by Figure \ref{fig:energy} (left), which depicts the evolution of the thermal energy at the boundaries over time.
 The embedded plot provides a zoomed-in view of the short-time behavior, highlighting the initial decay of the energy.
 Strategy one results in a slightly greater reduction of boundary thermal energy compared to strategy two.
+The application of the controls induces oscillations in the density, particularly in the center of the domain, where regions of high density alternate with regions of low density.
+This behavior is primarily due to the piecewise-constant structure of the control, which can confine particles at the interfaces of the fictitious macro-cells $C_k$, as the control exhibits sharp variations between adjacent cells, particularly in the central region of the domain (see Figure \ref{fig:control_B}).
+Nevertheless, no increase is observed in the energy associated with the self-induced electric field measured at the center of the domain, as defined in \eqref{eq:electric_energy}.
+We also observe that the electric energy corresponding to strategy two is slightly lower than that obtained with strategy one.
+This difference may be attributed to the higher particle concentration at the center of the domain produced by strategy one, which leads to a stronger self-induced electric field and, consequently, to an increase in the associated electric energy.
+This is illustrated in Figure~\ref{fig:energy} (right), where the electric energy in the uncontrolled case is also shown for comparison.

 In Figure \ref{fig:control_B} the value of the control $B(t,\rr)$ in time, defined as in \eqref{eq:Bk_strategy1} on the left, and as in \eqref{eq:Bk_strategy2_interp} on the right.
 The control obtained with strategy one exhibits significant temporal oscillations in the lower region of the $(r,\theta)$ domain, which serve to guide the particles toward the desired configuration at the center.
 In contrast, the control from strategy two is more stable over time.